Multilayer Correlation Clustering: INTRODUCTION

-Finally we conduct thorough experiments using a variety of real-world datasets to evaluate the performance of our proposed algorithms in terms of both solution quality and running time.
-We confirm that our algorithms outperform baseline methods for both Problem~\ref{prob:general} of the general weighted case and Problem~\ref{prob:general} with the probability constraint.
+Finally we conduct thorough experiments using real-world datasets to evaluate the performance of our algorithms in terms of both solution quality and running time.
+We confirm that ours outperform baseline methods for both the general weighted case and the probability-constraint case.
+In particular, the objective value achieved by our algorithm for the general weighted case is often quite close to the optimal value of the convex programming relaxation, i.e., a lower bound on the optimal value of the problem, meaning that the algorithm tends to obtain a near-optimal solution.

-Our contribution can be summarized as follows: \begin{itemize} \item We formulate Multilayer Correlation Clustering, a novel generalization of Correlation Clustering to the multilayer setting (Section~\ref{sec:problem}). \item We design an $O(L\log n)$-approximation algorithm for Problem~\ref{prob:general} (Section~\ref{sec:general}). \item For Problem~\ref{prob:general} with the probability constraint, we devise an $(\alpha+2)$-approximation algorithm, where $\alpha$ is any possible approximation ratio for \textsc{MinDisagree} with the probability constraint or any of its special cases if we consider the corresponding special case of our problem.
-Moreover, we design a $4$-approximation algorithm, which improves the above approximation ratio of $\alpha+2=4.5$ for the general case (Section~\ref{sec:probability}). \item We perform thorough computational experiments using various real-world datasets and demonstrate the practical effectiveness of our proposed algorithms (Section~\ref{sec:exp}). \end{itemize}

-\section{Related Work}

-Our work focuses on Correlation Clustering, with a particular interest in the approximability of our generalization, i.e., Multilayer Correlation Clustering, which is strongly related to the emerging research topic in network science called multilayer-network analysis.
+Due to space limitations, we have deferred proofs of theorems to the Appendix; however, we provide proof ideas and sketches in the main paper.

+\section{RELATED WORK}